 Post-traumatic stress disorder (PTSD) is a type of anxiety disorder that follows a traumatic event.
-While traditional treatment can be effective in helping people overcome PTSD symptoms, pharmaceutical medication also comes with side effects and unwanted risks.
-Due to this, some have considered using natural herbs like dong quai for PTSD.
+While traditional treatment can be effective, pharmaceutical medication comes with side effects and unwanted risks.
+Due to this, some have considered natural alternatives, such as using dong quai for PTSD.

 What is Dong Quai?

-Dong quai, also known as angelica sinensis, is an herb indigenous to China, Japan, as well as North and South Korea.
-The root of the herb as been utilized in traditional medicine for centuries.
-In the United States and throughout Western cultures, dong quai is used as a food additive or for flavoring.
-However, more Westerners are starting to see the benefits of traditional herbal supplements for various different health conditions, including dong quai. ¹
+Dong quai, also known as Angelica Sinensis, is an herb indigenous to China, Japan, and North/South Korea.
+In these regions, the root has been utilized in traditional medicine for centuries.
+In the West, dong quai is a food additive or flavoring. ¹

-While there’s only so much research, dong quai acts upon estrogen and other hormones within animals.
-As of this time, there’s no indication it does so in humans as well.
-However, many scientists agree it probably has a similar effect.
+Dong quai has been found to act upon estrogen and other hormones within animals.
+While there’s no indication it does so in humans, many scientists agree it probably has a similar effect.

 Can You Use Dong Quai for PTSD?